Miguel-Equiza/stock_pattern_recognition/README.md

 In the classification model the final target was a binary classification deciding which pattern was between the 2 of the family.
 And in the regression model the final target was 2 output regression model to find the start and the end date

 ![Regression model](images/regressionmodel.png)

+### Project files explained

+* data folder --> Here is all the real data obtained through the web scraping process

+* app.py & pages folder --> Streamlit front end

+* get_data.py --> Get the real data, creates synthetic data, combines both data and augmentates all data.

+* synthetic_data_generator.py --> Creates synthetic data based on basic mathematic functions

+* preprocessing.py --> Preprocessing used for yfinance data and training data is detailed

+* candle_types_detector.py --> Given a dataframe with the stock market data it creates a boolean column for each candle type that shows if that specific candle has that column's type

+* popping_model_logic.py --> All the heavy backend logic that allows to detect multiple models per timeframe, and also the logic that contains the plotting logic

 ## Financial-information